Majedq4/wazuh-soc-lab/README.md

 - [Windows Process Creation (4688) Visibility Gap](investigations/01-windows-4688-visibility-gap.md) —
   ran a MITRE discovery technique, expected it to show up in Wazuh, it didn't.
 Took some digging to figure out why.
+- [Phishing Triage Practice](investigations/02-phishing-triage-practice.md) — checklist walkthrough on an easy case, then a harder one where every technical check actually passes

 More write-ups get added as I keep working through this lab.